Ordinations (Data Reduction and Visualization)

 The arguments are:

-• formula – model formula, with the community data matrix on the left hand side and the explanatory (constraining) variables on the right hand side.
+– model formula, with the community data matrix on the left hand side and the explanatory (constraining) variables on the right hand side.
 Additional explanatory variables can be included that ‘condition’ the response – their effect is removed before testing the constraining variables.
 See the help files for details of how to include conditioning variables.
-The explanatory and response variables can also be specified as separate arguments, but the formula approach is preferred as it allows you to easily control which variables are being used.
+The explanatory and response variables can also be specified as separate arguments, but the formula approach is preferred as it allows you to easily control which variables are being used.data

-• scale – whether to scale species (i.e., columns in the response matrix) to a variance of 1 (like a correlation).
-Default is to not do so (FALSE).
-While this may make sense with other types of responses, Borcard et al. (2018) state that this should not be used with community data.
+– whether to scale species (i.e., columns in the response matrix) to a variance of 1 (like a correlation).
+Default is to not do so (FALSE

-• na.fail – stop analysis.
-The default.
+– stop analysis.
+The default.na.omit

-• na.exclude – keep all observations but return NA for values that cannot be calculated.
+for values that cannot be calculated.

-• subset – whether to subset the data, and how to do so.
+– whether to subset the data, and how to do so.

 We have talked repeatedly about how it is more appropriate to summarize community composition data using Bray-Curtis rather than Euclidean distances.
 I therefore will not illustrate RDA using our oak plant community dataset but will instead illustrate dbRDA below.